-The Steering Committee completes and mails the Self-Study Document by January 10th and prepares for the Visiting Committee in conjunction with the Visiting Committee chair.
-The Visit takes place in the Spring over a three-day period during which the Visiting Committee meets with all the School constituencies verifying the conclusions of the Self-Study.
-The Visiting Committee develops a Reflection that responds to the School's Self-Study Document and the Committee's experience during the Visit and provides recommendations for the School in fulfilling its Holy Child mission.
-The Reflection is shared with the School community and submitted to the Network Board.
+The Steering Committee completes and mails the Self-Study Document by January 10 and prepares for the Visiting Committee.
+The Visit takes place in the Spring over a four-day period during which the Visiting Committee meets with all the school constituencies, verifying the conclusions of the Self-Study.
+The Visiting Committee develops a Reflection that responds to the school's Self-Study Document and the Committee's experience during the Visit and provides recommendations for the school in fulfilling its Holy Child mission.
+The Reflection is shared with the school community and submitted to the PLT.